nambulab-nagaokaut/spl_control_eeg_public/README.md

 Kimura et al. 2023

+## Data

 ## Analysis

 - Prepare the data in /data/
 - Run main.py

+## Requirement

+See and use requirement.txt for required packages/tools

 ## NOTE
 The code is used for the analysis after preprocessing.